-Sunburn is simply a burn or erythema (reddening) and oedema (swelling) on your skin from excessive exposure to the sun’s rays, more specifically the ultraviolet (UV) radiation that is emitted from the sun.
+Sunburn is erythema and oedema from excessive exposure to the sun’s rays, more specifically the ultraviolet (UV) radiation emitted from the sun.
 Sunburn may also occur from exposure to other UV light sources such as solaria or tanning salons.

 To better understand the causes of sunburn we need to take a look at some basic principles of the electromagnetic (light) spectrum.
-This spectrum is divided according to wavelength into ultraviolet (<400nm), visible (400-760nm), and infrared (>760nm).
-The ultraviolet (UV) spectrum is further divided into 3 broad areas:
+This spectrum is divided according to wavelength into the ultraviolet (< 400 nm), visible (400–760 nm), and infrared (> 760 nm).
+The ultraviolet (UV) spectrum is divided into three broad areas:

 UV-C radiation is filtered out or absorbed in the outer atmosphere so does not pose a problem to humans.
-It is UV-A and UV-B radiation that are the primary causes of sunburn.
-Although both wavelengths are implicated in sunburn, the skin reacts differently to each one.
+UV-A and UV-B radiation are the primary causes of sunburn.
+The skin reacts differently to each waveband.